 It is cold outside and sometimes you just want to stay in.
 That doesn’t mean you want to eat boring food.
 It also doesn’t mean you have to open up a bag of potato chips or candy.
-Whether you want a romantic night for two or having a family game night, chocolate fondue can be a ton of fun.
-It is not too hard to put together and can be healthier than you think.
+Whether you want a romantic night for two or a family game night, chocolate fondue can be a ton of fun.
+It's not hard to put together and can be healthier than you think.